Australia’s TOP 8 loan myths & mistakes

 #6) You need good credit to access loans

 Many Australians believe that if they have a poor credit rating they cannot access finance but, this is simply a myth.
-If you have a bad credit history you can still access a range of bad credit options from lenders that specialise in offering bad credit finance.
+If you have a bad credit history you can still access a range of bad credit options from lenders that specialise in offering bad credit loans.
 You may have to offer security for the loan or get help from a guarantor to secure the finance you need but you can still access credit!

 That being said, those with a poor credit history will almost always receive higher interest rate offers on loans than those with good credit.
 This means that you will pay more overall for your loan which is the price you pay for having an adverse credit history.